 He has co-founded Telos (www.telos.org.in) focusing on integral education based on integral yoga.
 He also makes 3D motion graphics videos to share the vision and work of Sri Aurobindo (www.sopanam.org).
 Besides education and film making, he is actively involved in building software for Auroville and loves information technology and its role in building communities, collective self-awareness, and creativity.

 He enjoys teaching, sharing integral yoga, making videos and designing software.

-As she grew up, concerns about career, getting into a reputed college etc. hung around the clear inner calling.
+As she grew up, concerns about her career, getting into a reputed college etc. hung around the clear inner calling.
 At each step, she tried following her heart while 'building a career'.
-After high-school, with a sense of idealism, she wanted to learn about psychology and use it as a basis for social development.
-With this plan, she pursued BA (Hons) Psychology from Lady Shri Ram College (LSR) and MSc Social Policy from University of Oxford.
+After high school, with a sense of idealism, she wanted to learn about psychology and use it as a basis for social development.
+With this plan, she pursued BA (Hons) Psychology from Lady Shri Ram College (LSR) and MSc in Social Policy from the University of Oxford.

 After spending a year in Pondicherry, she came to Auroville.
 For her, coming to Pondicherry was like coming home and coming to Auroville was like finding her true workplace.

 Sheetal has been a seeker of his “True Home” ever since his father’s early death propelled him into a deep enquiry around life, death and the purpose of existence.
 After obtaining his engineering degree from the University of Pune, he moved to USA allured by the promise of an upwardly mobile life in the West.